 Since then the number of contributors and submissions has continued to grow.
-One million images had been published by October 2008, two million by August 2010 and three million by the end of June 2012.
+One million images had been published by October 2008, two million by August 2010, three million by the end of June 2012 and four million in early June 2014.
 Although Paul and Gary are no longer closely associated with the site, their role in its creation will not be forgotten.

-Many thanks to Barry Hunter for archaeology, signposts and recollections.
+Many thanks to Gary Rogers and Barry Hunter for archaeology, signposts and recollections.

 Gary’s appeal for help: Link